sudospaes/rigel/README.md

 # Rigel, A cool downloader bot 🌠

-A personal Telegram bot for downloading from various media. 😉
+A personal Telegram bot for downloading from various media.
+Powered by ytdlp 😉
 <br/>
 <br/>
 This bot supports concurrency, meaning that if multiple users request the same content simultaneously, it downloads the file only once and sends it to all of them.